isabella232/net-two-factor-auth/part4-authenticator-app.md

 }
 ```

-## Run it
+##Run it
-Run the application by pressing **F5**, and log in again you should now be presented with this
+Run the application by pressing **F5**, and log in again.
+You should now be presented with this:
 ![](Images/part4/loginscreen1.png)
-press next and get this
+Press Next and get this:
 ![](Images/part4/loginscreen2.png)

-Thats not so cool, and in this sample we are only going to support one so as soon as someone tries to login I want to skip directly to verify code.
-But first lets prepare a api to handle the mobile client
+That’s not ideal, and in this sample, we are only going to support one, so as soon as someone tries to log in, we will skip directly to verify code.
+But first, let’s prepare an API to handle the mobile client.

-## Adding API endpoints to verify phone and tokens
+##Adding API endpoints to verify phone and tokens
-As I said before we are going to very the number twice in app, just to make sure the user is in possession of the sim card both times since it might no happen on even the same day.
-(If you are to use WebAPI for the restof your project you should really add WebAPI secuirty to the whole you web api, read more [http://www.asp.net/web-api/overview/security/individual-accounts-in-web-api](http://www.asp.net/web-api/overview/security/individual-accounts-in-web-api)).
+Again, we are going to verify the number twice in the app to ensure the user is in possession of the SIM card both times, since it might not happen on the same day.
+(If you are to use WebAPI for the rest of your project, you should really add WebAPI security to the whole WebAPI.
+[Read more here](http://www.asp.net/web-api/overview/security/individual-accounts-in-web-api).)

-Create a WebApi controller and name it VerifyController and lets add some plumbing code for Asp.Net identity and a respone object for when you verified a code.
+Create a WebAPI controller and name it VerifyController.
+Let’s add some plumbing code for Asp.Net identity and a response object for when you verify a code.

 ```csharp
 public class VerifyController : ApiController {